If you’ve ever ran your own site, or simply have a general interest in UX, then you’ve more than likely came across web design patterns before.

 We’ve covered a lot of info here, from the benefits of utilising patterns or guides shared by other UX designers, to the common examples of UI patterns you should already be familiar with.

 Creating a website is tough when you don’t have a lot of experience in putting one together.
-How else could you explain the number of brands that settle for templates?
+How else could you explain the number of brands that settle for templates and sub-par website services?

 Templates or original websites made from scratch that capture your brand for what it is?
 Which do you think is better at generating results?